The data center virtualization is of importance for multiple reasons. We also deploy HA + DRS clustering.

 Datacenter Manager at a healthcare company with 501-1,000 employees United States

-Not sure which Server Virtualization Software solution is right for you?Download our free Server Virtualization Software Report and find out what your peers are saying about VMware, Proxmox, Citrix, and more!
+Not sure which Server Virtualization Software solution is right for you?Download our free Server Virtualization Software Report and find out what your peers are saying about VMware, KVM, Proxmox, and more!